Bella

 As a member of AEA, SAG-AFTRA and Equity UK, she is represented by StevensonWithers Associates UK and The Zachary Company US.
 She lives in LA with her actor husband, Miles Anderson (www.milesanderson.us).

-Publications include the best-selling The Complete Stanislavsky Toolkit (NHB 2014), Acting: The Basics (3rd Edition forthcoming Routledge December 2023), Facing the Fear: An Actor's Guide to Overcoming Stage Fright (NHB 2016), and co-authored with Tina Packer Shakespeare & Company: When Action is Eloquence (Routledge 2020).
+Publications include the best-selling The Complete Stanislavsky Toolkit (NHB 2014), Acting: The Basics (3rd Edition 2023), Facing the Fear: An Actor's Guide to Overcoming Stage Fright (NHB 2016), and co-authored with Tina Packer Shakespeare & Company: When Action is Eloquence (Routledge 2020).
 She also worked with Miles Anderson on his memories Colonels, Cads and Charmers (Outskirts Press 2021).

 Education: Dedicated to linking performance with education and foregrounding practice-as-research, Bella has held posts at the British Universities of Birmingham (where she received her PhD in 1997) and Exeter.
-She has led workshops at Royal Central School of Speech and Drama, the Royal Academy of Dramatic Arts, the London Actors Centre, Bristol Old Vic, Manchester Metropolitan University, Rose Bruford College of Performance, and many others.
-She is Professor of Acting and Directing at the University of California, Riverside, in the Theatre, Film and Digital Production Department.
+She has led workshops at Royal Central School of Speech and Drama, the Royal Academy of Dramatic Arts, the London Actors Centre, Bristol Old Vic, Manchester Metropolitan University, Rose Bruford College of Performance, Living Pictures (Wales) and many others.
+She is Distinguished Professor of Acting and Directing at the University of California, Riverside, in the Theatre, Film and Digital Production Department.
 With Prof. Paul Fryer, she co-created the series of international symposia The S Word in collaboration with the Stanislavsky Research Centre (University of Leeds/University of Malta).

 Thank you for visiting, and please enjoy this website!